Cubinx09/cubinx09.bitsy.io/README.md

 The game itself is very short.
 Bitsy lost her ball, so you have to run around a lil bit to find it.
 I guess this can work more as a tech demo, since not much else is happening.
 Bitsy is a custom made sprite sheet while the text, platforms, and the ball are all default objects from p5play itself.

 Making a jump that works was surprisingly difficult.
 I couldn't really come up with a solution to prevent a double jump, so I had to look up a tutorial of some kind; turns out, all you have to do is make a ground sensor that decides whether or not the player character can jump again.
-Easy solution in retrospect, but once again, game coding and game design in general is something I'm new at, despite the fact that videogames are something I enjoy greatly.
+Easy solution in retrospect, but game coding and game design in general is something I'm new at, despite the fact that videogames are something I enjoy greatly.

 The platforms are a group, so I didn't have to make invididual sprites for all the ones that you see, I just had to determine their x and y coordinates and their size.
 The game has a very small canvas size because bitsy herself is a 16x16 sprite.
 Very small if I went bigger.